North Carolina and Texas devise regional solutions to mental health care emergencies

-Such requests are not as difficult as one would expect once hospitals analyze all of the unreimbursed care that they are providing to psychiatric patients who sit in their EDs for an average of two and a half days, says Fishkind.
+Such requests are not as difficult as one would expect once hospitals analyze all of the unreimbursed care that they are providing to psychiatric patients who sit in their EDs for an average of two and a half days, observes Fishkind.
 “If you ask a hospital to pitch in some money for an MHEC where the costs are one-twentieth of what they are spending [on these patients] per year, it is not real hard to get them to provide some funds,” he says.

 The savings come, in part, from the fact that the MHECs only pay for psychiatrists for the times they are engaged.
-“If you wanted to keep one psychiatrist on board around the clock 365 days of the year, you would pay easily two-and-a-half times as much for psychiatric time if you could even find [a psychiatrist to do it] as you would when you are just paying for the psychiatrists when they are needed for the emergency cases as they come in, and when they make rounds every day,” says Fishkind.
+“If you wanted to keep one psychiatrist on board around the clock 365 days of the year, you would pay easily two-and-a-half times as much for psychiatric time if you could even find [a psychiatrist to do it] as you would when you are just paying for the psychiatrists when they are needed for the emergency cases as they come in, and when they make rounds every day,” observes Fishkind.

-Other sources of funding include local governmental authorities who are often willing to kick in money to prevent regional jails from filling up with patients who have mental health diagnoses, notes Fishkind.
-“The average cost of an episode of care in an MHEC is about one-fifth the cost of being jailed or going into an inpatient psychiatric unit,” he says.
+Other sources of funding include local governmental authorities that are often willing to kick in money to prevent regional jails from filling up with patients who have mental health diagnoses, notes Fishkind.
+“The average cost of an episode of care in an MHEC is about one-fifth the cost of being jailed or going into an inpatient psychiatric unit,” he explains.
 “So everyone not only gets a social win and a clinical win, but a financial win as well.”